MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

     <#
         This method is equivalent of the Get-TargetResource script function.
-        The implementation should use the keys to find appropriate resources.
+        The implementation should use the keys to find appropriate Resources.
 This method returns an instance of this class with the updated key properties.
     #>
     [NewFile] Get() {